 Average content can’t bring a lot of visitors to your blog.
-You need content that have the power to generate hundreds or thousands of visits every month for many years to come.
+You need content that has the power to generate hundreds or thousands of visits every month for many years to come.
 Only high-quality content can do that.
-It will help you rank on search engines, naturally attracting high-quality inbound links that will help you rank even further.
+It will help you rank in search engines, naturally attracting high-quality inbound links that will help you rank even further.
 It also builds trust, credibility, and authority with your audience.

 The definition of “high-quality” changes depending on the niche, industry, type, or target audience.
 Let’s assume you have a piece of content in mind about “How to tie a tie,” all you have to do is search what your competitors have.
 After you do that, you’ll look for ways to make your content more interesting, entertaining and educating.
 When you consistently publish high-quality content on your blog, you’ll begin to see a lot of visits on a daily basis which helps you collect more emails.

 Note that this step is very crucial when trying to build an email list that makes you hundreds of thousands of dollars per month.
-Do this right and you’ll have a dependable business on the web.
+Do this right, and you’ll have a dependable business on the web.

 Step 4: Optimize Your Content for Search Engines

 Google handles over 100 billion searches per month.
-Don’t forget that we also have Bing and Yahoo! who receive billions of searches too.
+Don’t forget that we also have Bing and Yahoo! who receive billions of searches, too.

-You should be getting your own share of this huge organic search traffic, but you’ll have to optimize your site for search engines.
+You should be getting your share of this huge organic search traffic, but you’ll have to optimize your site for search engines.

 According to a study by Conductor, 64% of traffic to a website comes from organic search.

 SEO traffic is free.
 You don’t pay a penny to Google.
 And don’t even think about paid advertising when you consider the fact that 90% of digital marketing is spent on paid media, and only 6% of online traffic comes from it.
-SEO is better because it generates visitors over the long term, even after you’ve stopped investing in it.
+SEO is better because it generates visitors over the long-term, even after you’ve stopped investing in it.

 I believe you now know why SEO is effective and why you shouldn’t ignore it when building your email list.